tonykim925/Getting-and-Cleaning-Data-Course-Project/README.md

 ### codebook.md

-The codebook.md file contains an updated list of all variables and summaries calculated along with units and other relevant information.
+The codebook.md file contains information regarding the original dataset, updated list of all variables, all steps taken to transform the data, and other relevant information.

 ### tidydata.txt